Agra: Taj Mahotsav

 Taj Mahotsav is a cultural festival and craft fair that was started in the year 1992 and has grown since then.
 The year 2019 was the 28th year of this Mahotsav.
 The fair is held in a big field in Shilpgram, near the eastern gate of the Taj Mahal.
 This festival also figures in the calendar of events of the Department of Tourism, Government of India.
 A large number of Indian and foreign tourists coming to Agra join this festivity.
 One of the objectives of this craft fair is to provide encouragement to the artisans.
 It also makes available works of art and craft at reasonable prices that are not inflated by high maintenance cost.
 The Mahotsav is hosted from 18 to 27 February every year.
 The theme for the 2020 Taj Mahotsav was Sanskriti ke Rang, Taj ke Sang.
 For the first time since 1992, Taj Mahotsav 2021 has been cancelled, because of tourism restrictions during the COVID-19 pandemic.

 Transport

 Air

-As of April 2021, Indigo operates regular flights between Agra airport and Mumbai, Ahmedabad, Bhopal and Bengaluru.
+As of April 2021, Indigo operates regular flights between Agra Airport and Mumbai, Ahmedabad, Bhopal, and Bangalore.
 The Agra Airport at Kheria is controlled by the Indian Air Force.

 Rail

-The city of Agra is served by 7 Railway stations viz.
-Agra Cant.(major station for Delhi - Mumbai line), Raja-Ki-Mandi, Agra Fort(Major station for Jodhpur- Hawrah Line), Idgah, Agra City, Jamuna Bridge and Billochpura.
-Agra City comes under the jurisdiction of Agra Division of North Central Railways Zone of the Indian Railways.
-Agra is served by multiple mail/express trains, as well as Rajdhani, Shatabdi and Gatiman express.
-The Gatiman express is India's first semi-high train speed service, which cut travel time between Agra and Delhi to 100 minutes.
+The city of Agra is served by 7 railway stations, viz., Agra Cantonment (major station for Delhi - Mumbai line), Raja-Ki-Mandi, Agra Fort (Major station for Jodhpur - Howrah Line), Idgah, Agra City, Jamuna Bridge, and Billochpura.
+It comes under the jurisdiction of the Agra Division of North Central Railways Zone of the Indian Railways.
+The city is served by multiple mail/express trains, as well as Rajdhani, Shatabdi, and Gatiman express.
+The Gatiman express is India's first semi-high train speed service, and has cut travel time between Agra and Delhi to 100 minutes.
 Being a major tourist destination, Agra is also served by the luxury train Maharajas' Express.